gbliao/CCFENet/README.md

 ## Requirements
-•	pytorch 1.3.0+
+•	Pytorch 1.3.0+
-•	torchvision
+•	Torchvision
 •	PIL
 •	Numpy

 ## Citation
-Please cite our paper if you use this repository in your reseach.
+Please consider citing our work if you use this repository in your reseach.
 ```
 @ARTICLE{CCFENet_TCSVT22,
 author={Liao, Guibiao and Gao, Wei and Li, Ge and Wang, Junle and Sam Kwong},